LaravelFreelancerNL/laravel-arangodb/docs/compatibility-list.md

 Features annotated with a question mark are untested.
 Known incompatibilities are explicitly mentioned.
 Untested features might work but your mileage may vary.

 **_Note_**: This list is limited to database interactions.
-For example, it lists 'create' but not 'make'.
+For example, it lists 'create' but not 'make' as the latter Eloquent function is in memory only.

 - [Query Builder](#query-builder)
 - [Eloquent](#eloquent)